Transports publics Fribourgeois: Lines

 The company is a railway operator with both narrow and standard gauge lines centred in the town of Bulle.
 The main line of the narrow gauge network runs from Palézieux railway station (at Palézieux-Gare), on the SBB main line from Bern to Lausanne, via Châtel-St-Denis and Bulle to Montbovon.
 The short Bulle - Broc branch, which leaves this line between Bulle and La Tour-de-Trême, serves the nearby Nestlé (formerly Cailler) chocolate factory.
 The company also operates two standard-gauge lines, between Bulle and Romont and Fribourg - Ins via Murten/Morat.
 Trains on the latter route have been extended and now operate a regular interval service Fribourg - Murten - Ins - Neuchatel, taking them on to BLS tracks (Ins - Neuchatel).

 The Palézieux - Montbovon line was opened throughout in 1904.
 The Chemin de fer Châtel-St-Denis-Palézieux (CP) and the Chemin de fer Châtel-St-Denis-Bulle-Montbovon (CBM) amalgamated in 1907 to form the Chemins de fer électriques de la Gruyère (CEG), adding the Bulle - Broc branch line in 1912.
 The two standard gauge operations joined in a further amalgamation on 1 January 1942, when together they formed the Chemins de fer Fribourgeois, Gruyère-Fribourg-Morat (GFM).

 The closure of a connecting line took place in 1969, when the section of the Chemins de fer Veveysans from Chatel-St-Denis to Vevey on Lake Geneva was closed.
 If it had survived, it would nowadays almost certainly have become a useful tourist route from the lake to the chocolate factory (and would link Nestlé's HQ at Vevey with one of its main factories).
 One contributing factor was the political and human geography of Switzerland (Vevey is in Canton Vaud but Chatel St Denis is in Canton Fribourg).
 Evidence of the existence of this line still exists at Chatel St Denis, where Bulle - Palézieux trains have to reverse (Bulle - Vevey was the 'direct' straight line route).

 TPF operations are centered on Bulle which has a depot, workshops and offers a connection to the standard gauge line to Romont as well as express bus services to the capital.
-The transfer to the MOB takes place in Montbovon.
+The transfer to the Montreux–Lenk im Simmental line takes place in Montbovon.

 Today, on both systems, passenger traffic is carried out by electric units, single driving cars, coupled at busy times to trailers.
 Standard gauge goods traffic can transfer to the metre gauge where the wagons are transported on carrier trucks.
 The company still has few metre gauge wagons, all now connected with railway engineering.